 WHAT TO INCLUDE:

-- Tell us why you want to undertake a residency and what you hope to accomplish
+Why you want to undertake a residency and what you hope to accomplish

-- Tell us a bit about yourself and your artwork (send images jpg or web links)
+About yourself and your artwork (send images jpg or web links)

-- Please indicate which studio you prefer (allocation depends on availability)
+Please indicate which studio you prefer (allocation depends on availability)

-- Complete contact information, including address, email and phone numbers
+Complete contact information, including address, email and phone numbers

-2016 AIR's: Brazil, Júlia Palazzo, community art, Garden Studio | USA.
+2016 AiR's: Brazil, Júlia Palazzo, community art, Garden Studio | USA.
 Alison Svoboda, sculpture, Garden Studio |VIC.
 Rebecca Delange, ceramic/sculpture, Garden Studio | VIC.
 Betra Fraval, painter/sculptor, Janina Suite | VIC.
 Jordan Wood, collage/sculpture Garden Studio | USA.
 Linden Eller, collage, Janina Suite | NZ.
 Madeleine Child, Philip Jarvis, ceramics, Garden Studio | VIC.
 Jethro Harcourt, sculpture, ceramics, Pottery Studio | VIC.
 Michelle Caithness, drawing, Garden Studio | VIC.
 Cassie Stevens, graphic artist, Garden Studio | Argentina, Paz Velasco, photography, installation, Janina Suite | USA.
 Josephine Gariboldi and Paul Zmolek, performance, choreography, Garden Studio | VIC.
 Sophia Hewson, painter, video, Janina Suite | VIC.
 Kate Hodgetts, painter,print, photography, Garden Studio | USA.
 Robyn Hillman-Harrigon, writer, Janina Suite| VIC.
 Carol Swain, painter, Garden Studio | VIC.
 Callum Jackson, painter, Garden Studio| VIC.
 Leona Gray, singer, composer, Garden Studio |

 2015 Regional Training and Engagement Program (RTEF) Victorian College of the Arts Partnership: Hartmut Veit, sculpture/installation | Leanora Olmi, photography | Kiera Brew Kurec, performance video | Kenny Pittock, ceramic, installation, sculpture | Georgie Mattingley, photography, video installation|